Postmodernist film: Blade Runner

 Ridley Scott's Blade Runner might be the best-known postmodernist film.
 Scott's 1982 film is about a future dystopia where "replicants" (human cyborgs) have been invented and are deemed dangerous enough to hunt down when they escape.
 There is tremendous effacement of boundaries between genres and cultures, and styles that are generally more separate, along with the fusion of disparate styles and times, a common trope in postmodernist cinema.
 The fusion of noir and science-fiction is another example of the film deconstructing cinema and genre.
 This embodies the postmodern tendency to destroy boundaries and genres into a self-reflexive product.
 The 2017 Academy Award-winning sequel Blade Runner 2049 also tackled postmodern anxieties.

 Pulp Fiction

 Quentin Tarantino's Pulp Fiction is another example of a postmodernist film.
 The Palme d'Or-winning film tells the interweaving stories of gangsters, a boxer, and robbers.
 The 1994 film breaks down chronological time and demonstrates a particular fascination with intertextuality: bringing in texts from both traditionally "high" and "low" realms of art.
 This foregrounding of media places the self as "a loose, transitory combination of media consumption choices."
 Pulp Fiction fractures time (by the use of asynchronous time lines) and by using styles of prior decades and combining them together in the movie.
 By focusing on intertextuality and the subjectivity of time, Pulp Fiction demonstrates the postmodern obsession with signs and subjective perspective as the exclusive location of anything resembling meaning.

 Other selected examples

-Aside from the aforementioned Once Upon a Time in the West, the Blade Runner sequels and Pulp Fiction, postmodern cinema includes films such as:
+Aside from the aforementioned works, postmodern cinema includes films such as: